You Probably Have Bad Posture [Here's How to Tell]

 This is because of our sedentary culture that cherishes sitting the majority of the day.
 This topic is discussed in detail in our post on prolonged sitting.

-When you sit, you tend to relax a lot of the muscles that would normally be activated to keep you moving.
+When you sit, you tend to relax a lot of the muscles that would normally be activated when you are standing or moving around.

-This includes the abdominal muscles as well as the spinal erectors which run vertically along either side of our spine.
+This includes the abdominal/core muscles as well as the spinal erectors which run vertically along either side of our spine.

 The end result is slouching.
 You slouch for several hours a day, several times a week.